Esri/ember-cli-amd/README.md

     'esri','dojo','dojox','dijit',
     'put-selector','xstyle','dgrid'
   ],
+  // will create a dependencies.txt that will list all the
+  // AMD dependencies in the application
+  outputDependencyList: true,
   amdBase: 'bower_components/amdlibrary', // optional - base folder of AMD library
   // RequireJS configuration options
   // Please refere to RequireJS docs for more information